 There were also far more serious changes made to the nature of God and racial skin tone references.
 B. H. Roberts suggested that assigning such errors to God would be unthinkable.

-- In Mosiah 21:28 and Ether 4:1, Benjamin, who was long dead at this point, was changed to Mosiah.
-Confusing one name for the other is not an error that could have happened if the translation process occurred as described, as one name does not sound anything like the other.
+- In Mosiah 21:28 and Ether 4:1, Benjamin, long dead by this point, was changed to Mosiah.
+Confusing one name for the other is not a likely error if the text was an English rendition of ancient Nephite writings.

 - Changes Since 1830

 - 3,913 Changes in the Book of Mormon

 - See Natural Born Seer, 386-8 for an extensive list of Book of Mormon changes.

 D&C / BOOK OF COMMANDMENTS ALTERATIONS

 The Book of Commandments, published in July 1833, was a compilation of early LDS revelations.
 Only a handful of copies were distributed before the press was destroyed.
 The Church has in its possession Wilford Woodruff’s original copy, but for generations prohibited viewing or publication, denying access requests.

 The Doctrine & Covenants (D&C) was an updated compilation of revelations and lectures, introduced to members at conference on Aug 17, 1835.
 The book was immediately controversial, as it introduced significant revisions, contradictions, and additions to previously canonized scripture.
 It also contained the earliest public mention of a priesthood authority restoration via Peter, James, and John.
 No such narrative previously existed.